datamaverickhq/bootcamp-checklist/README.md

-# Data Analyst in Python checklist
+# Python Data Analyst checklist

-To create your Data Analyst in Python checklist:
+To create your Python Data Analyst checklist:

 - Click the *Issues* tab